 - Other Perks.
-This card features an incredible number of perks, including airport club access with American, Delta, and US Airways.
+This card features an incredible number of perks, including airport lounge club access through Priority Pass Select.
 In addition, you receive membership in the premium car rental programs for Avis, Hertz, and National Car Rental, and a $200 annual airline fee credit.
 Cardholders also receive a complimentary international business or first-class companion ticket with the purchase of a full fare ticket.
 This card includes comprehensive travel insurance and purchase protection policies.

 - Fees.
 There is an annual fee of $450, and there are no foreign transaction fees.

 See our American Express Business Platinum Card Review for more information.

 Chase is aggressively pursuing the rewards card market with its Ultimate Rewards program.
 Cardholders can redeem Ultimate Rewards points for travel, gift certificates, and unique dining and entertainment experiences.
 Charge card features include:

 - Sign-Up Bonus.
 This card has a sign-up bonus of 50,000 points: 25,000 points after your first purchase and 25,000 points after spending $10,000 within 3 months.